Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Caffeine can also affect muscle tension.

-That tight neck and stiff jaw that we blame anxiety for can be due to too much caffeine and not enough water to hydrate the body.
-So, another reason to lower the amount of caffeine you have in your diet.
+That tight neck and stiff jaw we blame on anxiety can be due to too much caffeine and not enough water to hydrate the body.
+So, another reason to lower the amount of caffeine in your diet.

 Essential Oils

 There are numerous essential oils known to reduce anxiety symptoms.
-Lavender oil, Bergamot oil and Ylang-ylang are known to promote relaxation and are some of my personal favourites.
+Lavender oil, Bergamot oil, and Ylang-ylang are known to promote relaxation and are some of my personal favorites.

 Lemon is also very grounding which can help you escape the whirring in your mind, getting you back in your body.

-Essential oils can be added to a carrier oil (such as almond oil) or a diffuser so they mist into the air, creating a wonderful harmonious scent in your home.
+Essential oils can be added to a carrier oil (such as almond oil) or a diffuser and misted into the air, creating a wonderful, harmonious scent in your home.

-They’re a great way to chisel your focus too – if you need to concentrate or want something to focus on, smelling an essential oil can really help.
-You can also buy essential oils rollerballs to be used directly on your skin.
+They’re also a great way to chisel your focus—if you need to concentrate or want something to focus on, smelling an essential oil can really help.
+You can also buy essential oil rollerballs to use directly on your skin.

 Journaling